What Is the Social Status of Teachers?

 So, it can be seen that standardised testing is not a fair way to evaluate the work of teachers as there are many other elements at work when assessing the progress of a school child.
 Not all students sitting government examinations have the background to enable them to be successful in tests.
 Their learner profile may be missing key attributes and lacking in others.

 A recent report by the British Psychological Society accused teachers of child abuse for avoiding physical contact with their students.
 They argue that for optimum brain development, there needs to be physical contact between educators and school kids.
+But in the current climate of teaching/parenting, physical contact between children an adults is frowned upon.
+Nevertheless, educators have to be humble and open about criticism.
+To defend their position would appear unco-operative.

 When schools try to set high standards of personal appearance for students through the enforcement of school uniform policies, the press and some parents are the first to jump at the opportunity to criticise institutions for being "petty" and "narrow-minded".
 But if rules are relaxed, complaints then turn to "sloppily dressed young people" who do not represent schools in a good light.
+Can teachers win, ever?

 Teachers Versus Governments